 Pulitzer emphasized the use of so-called “muck-rakers” to help expose privilege and corruption throughout the city and nation.
 He also utilized sensationalized headlines to draw readers in and sway public opinion.1

 William Randolph Hearst was an admirer of Pulitzer and co-opted some of his techniques while successfully running the San Francisco Examiner.
 While Pultizer occasionally made use of sensationalized headlines, Hearst fully utilized the style to capture the imagination of the public.

 In the 1890s Hearst bought the New York Journal.
-Ironically, the newspaper had been founded by Joseph Pulitzer’s younger brother a decade earlier.
+Ironically, Joseph Pulitzer’s younger brother had founded the newspaper a decade earlier.